Portland Addiction Treatment Resources

 Drug Use Statistics for Portland

 In addition, methamphetamine use has risen in Portland and Maine as a whole.
-The number of meth labs in Maine more than doubled in 2016 compared to 2015.
-This highly addictive stimulant affects the nervous system and often leads to overdose deaths.
+This highly addictive stimulant affects the nervous system, and often leads to overdose deaths.

 Cocaine use seems to be increasing in Portland as well.
 Between 2015 to 2016, cocaine overdose deaths in the city increased from 35 to 60.
 Local law enforcement has been doing its part to curb the surging market for the drug in Cumberland County.
 In 2018, Maine’s Drug Enforcement Agency confiscated over a pound of cocaine in Portland that was worth $50,000.